 Migrations have been obtained from two statistics;

 Migration and Change of Residence Statistics, from 2021.
-It’s a new operation to look for the coherence with the annual censuses, starting at the same time.
+This operation guarantees the coherence with the annual censuses, starting at the same time.
 A break in the series is produced in immigration an emigration, but net migration can be considered as comparable.

 Acquisitions of citizenship